 displacement into a sinus, or

-impingement on facial nerves.
+impingement on the facial nerves.

-The first is mostly patient-oriented.
+The first is patient-oriented chiefly.
 An infection can happen due to unsatisfactory oral hygiene or smoking.
 It is extremely rare for an implant to become contaminated due to malpractice or anything during the placement process.

-If the pressure on the replaced tooth is too large, the implant can move.
+If the pressure on the replaced tooth is too enormous, the implant can move.
 Such a situation is called overloading.
 This makes proper fusing with the bone more complicated, and the rod can become loose.

 rheumatoid arthritis,